Publication date: 21 June 2016

 Planning a merger, acquisition or division of (part of) a business in the Netherlands or any other EU country?
 Be aware of the EU law which sets out the strong position of employees in case of a transfer of undertaking (Directive 2001/23/EC).
-Russell Advocaten will inform you on this legislation and the consequences thereof by a series of newsletters.
 This time: Do the rules regarding transfer of undertaking also apply in case of bankruptcy?

 The EU-law determines that member states may decide for themselves whether the law regarding transfer of undertaking also applies in case of bankruptcy.
 The Netherlands determined that this law does not apply in case the employer has been declared bankrupt.
 This means that in case the company of a bankrupt employer will be transferred, the employees will not automatically be transferred to the transferee (as is the case with transfer of undertaking).